BURROO/transcoding-typography/01_VariableFonts/README.md

 ## Overview

+### 00 – Basic Coding Concepts
-# 00 – This Chapter is your reference for Basic Coding Concepts
+> This Chapter is your reference for Basic Coding Concepts
-# 01 – We are looking at the basics of looking into Variable Fonts and how they work
+### 01 – We are looking at the basics of looking into Variable Fonts and how they work